 Ansel Krut – painter

-Roger Malbert - Head of Hayward Touring and author of Drawing People: The Human Figure in Contemporary Art (2015)
+Roger Malbert - former Head of Hayward Touring and author of Drawing People: The Human Figure in Contemporary Art (2015)

 Yousif Latif Jaralla - storyteller